odpi/egeria-docs/site/docs/services/omas/it-infrastructure/overview.md

 ### Attachments and Classifications

-* Locations
-* Zones
-* Ownership
+In addition, the IT Infrastructure assets can be linked to governance metadata as follows:

+* Locations - the IT Infrastructure assets can be linked to the locations defined in the [Digital Architecture OMAS](/services/omas/digital-architecture/overview).
+* Zones - the IT Infrastructure assets can be published and withdrawn to control their visibility while they are being maintained
+* Ownership and origin - the *AssetOwnership* and *AssetOrigin* classifications can be applied.
-* External References
+* External References - links to external online documentation can be added.
+* Non-personal accounts (NPAs) - *ITProfiles* and *UserIdentities* can be set up to describe system users and assigned to the IT Infrastructure assets that are using them.

-## Infrastructure Managers
+## Infrastructure Managers (external sources)

-When the IT Infrastructure OMAS is capturing metadata from deployment artifacts that are managed wholly by a specific technology or automated process, this technology should be catalogued as a **SoftwareCapability** and its guid and qualifiedName passed as the infrastructureManagerGUID and infrastructureManagerName parameters on the API.
+When the IT Infrastructure OMAS is capturing metadata from deployment artifacts that are managed wholly by a specific technology or automated process, this technology should be catalogued as a *SoftwareCapability* and its guid and qualifiedName passed as the infrastructureManagerGUID and infrastructureManagerName parameters on the API.
 This will mark the metadata elements as managed by an external source which makes the metadata read-only to all but the caller responsible for cataloguing the artifact.

 Where Egeria is the primary catalog of the infrastructure metadata, or deployment artifacts that the metadata is derived from are either manually created or maintained by multiple process, the infrastructure manager identifiers are left blank so the resulting metadata elements are editable by any authorized caller.

 See [Metadata Provenance](/features/metadata-provenance/overview)
 for more information about the use of external source identifiers.